You can choose a kitchen straight from a catalogue – or design your own by mixing and matching elements. Here are some ideas to inspire you.

 Traditional

-Traditional kitchen styles embrace decorative elements such as ornamental plate racks, fretwork, dresser shelves and pilasters.
-Traditional kitchens are often the realm of Belfast sinks and free standing range cookers.
+These styles tend to feature decorative elements such as ornamental plate racks, fretwork, dresser shelves and pilasters.
+Belfast sinks and freestanding range cookers are also hallmark features of a traditional kitchen.

 Contemporary

-Contemporary kitchens are chiefly concerned with function: with no decorative elements or dust collectors included.
+Contemporary kitchen style ideas are chiefly concerned with function: with no decorative elements or dust collectors included.
 Doors are usually plain which aim to complement the high tech appliances.

 Any current design trend can take hold in the kitchen, be it Scandinavian (clean simple lines with reliance on wooden effects and often white as a prevailing colour) or minimalist.
 In general, an emphasis on manmade materials for worktops and panels, with glass and metal effects on doors and appliances, look more towards an industrial aesthetic as seen in the commercial kitchens of restaurants and hotels.